Jokezor/TheTrendingGroup/README.md

 To do:

-1. Fix return value from google trending data.
+1. Fix return value from Google_data.py
 2. Check so everything works.
 3. Analysis of trending data.
 3. Build Stock_data.py